 Quintessence of British air-racing's Golden Age

 If the heyday of British air-racing can be evoked by a single aeroplane, it is surely the Percival Mew Gull.
-It has a look that is quintessentially ‘of its time’ – with an economy of line that simultaneously suggests competitive zeal and genteel elegance.
-It is, to put it plainly, a combination of rakishness and charm no modern design could ever match.
+It has a look that is quintessentially ‘of its time’ – with an economy of line simultaneously suggesting competitive zeal and genteel elegance.
+It is, to put it plainly, a combination of rakishness and charm no modern design could ever hope to match.

-Predominantly of wooden construction and designed and built by Captain Edgar Percival, the type first flew in March 1934 and was produced specifically for racing and long-distance, high-speed touring.
+Predominantly of wooden construction and designed and built by Captain Edgar Percival, the type first flew in March 1934.
+It was produced specifically for racing and long-distance, high-speed touring.
 Slender, a single-seater, it offered no luxuries – only performance.
-A maximum speed of 265mph was claimed for a modified version.
+A maximum speed of 265mph was claimed for a version powered by a six-cylinder, 205-horsepower de Havilland Gipsy Six engine.
+As races were won and speed-records broken, a legend was forged, and although the outbreak of war halted progress, further successes were notched-up in the years thereafter.

 Of the six Mew Gulls built, one in particular stands out.
-Bearing the registration G-AEXF and splendid in white, it was flown by the legendary race-ace and test pilot Alex Henshaw in numerous contests for the King’s Cup and other prestigious trophies, and on an epic record-breaking flight from England to Cape Town in 1939.
+Bearing the registration G-AEXF and splendid in white, it was flown by the celebrated race-ace and test pilot Alex Henshaw in numerous contests for the King’s Cup and other prestigious trophies, and on an epic record-breaking flight from England to Cape Town, South Africa and back in 1939.
+After covering the one-way distance of 6,377 miles only to fly straight back again, it is little wonder an exhausted Henshaw had to be physically lifted from the cockpit.

 Visit the Shuttleworth Collection's website for opening times and details of upcoming events: www.shuttleworth.org/